The smallest Transit is a neat solution for those upgrading from a car-based van

 Sat-nav is available as an option on all models.

-The price difference between Base and Trend is very modest (around £800 ex VAT at the time of writing), making the upgrade almost a no-brainer given the masses of additional equipment you get for your money, which should also deliver better resale values when you come to sell the van on.
+The price difference between Base and Trend is very modest (around £800 excluding VAT at the time of writing), making the upgrade almost a no-brainer given the masses of additional equipment you get for your money - especially as this should also deliver better resale values when you come to sell the van on.

 The difference in price between Trend and Sport is a little greater (around £1,250 ex.
 VAT at time of writing), but again you get good value for money and a distinctive-looking compact van that could help your business stand out from the crowd.